OfficeForProductSafetyAndStandards/product-safety-database/doc/logging-and-monitoring.md

 #### Logit

 We're using [Logit](https://logit.io) as a hosted ELK stack.
-If you want to view the logs, you'll need an account - ask someone on the team to invite you.
-You should sign up using GitHub OAuth to ensure MFA.

 [logstash-filters.conf](https://github.com/UKGovernmentBEIS/beis-opss-infrastructure/blob/master/logstash-filters.conf) provides a set of rules which logstash can use to parse logs.